 Read more: Team Sassy Mama’s fave parks in Singapore

-20. Cool off at one of Singapore’s mega water parks
+21. Cool off at one of Singapore’s mega water parks

 You can find crazy slides, bucket dunking and massive amounts of fun, all from as little as $8 (or free for little ones!).
 Check out our list of the best waterparks in town!
 Don’t fancy splashing out the cash to cool off?
 No problem!
 Check out the Best FREE wet play areas in Singapore here!

-21. Cruise to St John’s Island for a beachside summer picnic
+22. Cruise to St John’s Island for a beachside summer picnic

 St John’s Island is just a short boat ride away and makes a fun day trip for beach lounging (but be warned: there’s not much shade).
 Or download the DIY trail e-guide and get your little adventurers on a nature hunt to seek out dolphins, reptiles and migratory birds!
 Read more here.

-24. Look for wild animals!
+24. Look for wild animals (FREE!)

 Singapore may be a sparkling city but let’s not forget there once was jungle everywhere and plenty of wild animals still live in this city!
 We have spotted wild crocodiles, monitor lizards, hornbills and our favourites – otters – which are such a delight to watch.
 Oh and there are snakes, too.
 Read here for the best places to look for these animals in the wild.

+Cycle around East Coast Park for an afternoon.
 Keep your cool with the refreshing sea breezes and then have a meal at the East Coast Lagoon Hawker Centre for Chilli Crab, Stingray and satay.
 The cycling path is 15km in all!

 26. Take an evening spin on the Singapore Flyer

-27. Sail the Singapore River in a water taxi
+27. Sail the Singapore River

 28. Go wakeboarding at Singapore Wake Park